Create a help overlay using layers

 From the toolbar, click Components, and then click Button.

-Click PROPERTIES, click TEXT, and then set the button's Text property to Help.
+In the Properties window's Text tab, set the button's Text property to Help.

 There are two options for configuring the help button to show the help overlay layer.
 The first option is the simplest because it doesn't require any scripting.
 The second option involves script but makes it possible to implement toggle behavior.